Coffee blog

 Making the final water

-Now we have two concentrates: one for buffer and one for hardness.
-The only thing left is to mix a small amount of each concentrate with distilled water to get the right hardness.
+We now have two concentrates: one for buffer and one for hardness.
+The only thing left is to mix a small amount of these concentrates with distilled water to get the right hardness.
 I made my first water recipe based on a recommendation from Barista Hustle, and I can say that it is a good universal recipe:

 How to control the recipe

 One of the most important advantages of this recipe is that you can adjust it to your taste.
-To do that, it helps to understand what the ingredients do:
+To do that, it helps to understand how the ingredients work:

-Magnesium sulfate: affects extraction quality and helps pull brighter acidic notes, sweetness and sparkle from ground coffee.
+Magnesium sulfate: affects extraction quality and helps pull bright acidic notes, sweetness, and sparkle from ground coffee.

 Baking soda: affects body and balance in the cup.
 The more baking soda you add, the denser and easier-drinking the cup becomes, but it also reduces acidity.

-Important recommendation: it is better to keep the current ratio of baking soda and magnesium to water, and avoid increasing the overall hardness too much.
-The total amount of baking soda and magnesium creates the overall hardness of the water, and too much of it can negatively affect the taste of your coffee.
+Important recommendation: it is better to keep the current ratio of baking soda + magnesium to water and avoid increasing the overall hardness too much (the total amount of baking soda and magnesium creates the overall hardness of the water), because this can negatively affect the taste of your coffee.

 Ready to brew?